simon-k/NancyByExample/README.md

 TODO: ADD CODE EXAMPLES

 ## About This Solution
-Just clone it and build it.
-Tests proves that it works.
+Just clone it, build it and run the tests.

 ### Dependencies
 This project is dependent on the following nuget packages.